ClojureBridge/curriculum/outline/intro.md

 ## Simple values

 In order to do anything in a programming language, you need have values to do stuff with.
 Simple values are numbers, strings, booleans, and keywords.
-The first of those, numbers, you can probably guess what it is, but the rest will need some more explanation.
+You can probably guess what numbers are, but the rest will need some more explanation.

 ### Numbers